netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   - Adapt the QUIC-MP library to be aware of the AS number in SCION network addresses.
-  - If the network address is available as a single "object", the SCION layer can extend this with the AS code and the QUIC-MP implementation must only ensure to compare the whole object instead of port and IP separately.
+  - If the network address is available as a single "object", the SCION layer can extend this with the AS code, and the QUIC-MP implementation must only ensure to compare the whole object instead of port and IP separately.
   - The SCION implementation could detect cases where only the AS changes and then mangle the port or IP to trigger a path validation in the QUIC-MP layer.
-This may be pragmatic solution but is discouraged, because:
+This may be a pragmatic solution but is discouraged, because:
     - Managing paths in the SCION layer is difficult (when is a path valid?
 When is it closed?  ...).